Here are all the new 2022 season Formula 1 cars revealed so far

 Ferrari F1-75 - Charles Leclerc and Carlos Sainz

-“I think it looks aggressive, it looks radical, and I think it looks beautiful also… I just hope it’s fast,” said Sainz.
+“I think it looks aggressive, it looks radical, and I think it looks beautiful also … I just hope it’s fast,” said Sainz.
 “It’s innovative, different, thinking a bit out of the box.
 I like it because it’s just radical, which is what you want to see when you see a new car.”

 “Yes, I do [like the livery],” Leclerc said.
 “I think it fits perfectly.
 It’s a bit of a dark red, looks a bit more aggressive, but for a car like this, I think it fits perfectly.
 We have the 75-year anniversary logo which I think fits well with the color scheme, we are trying to represent the old days of Ferrari, you know, and I think this color is a mix of what we had last year at the front, with what we had at the back.”